Bill Hanzlik: College career

 A 6'7" guard, Hanzlik played college basketball at the University of Notre Dame.
 He was selected for the 1980 US Men's Olympic Team, which did not compete due to the US's boycott of the Moscow Games.
 However, in 2007 he did receive one of 461 Congressional Gold Medals created especially for the spurned athletes.

 Professional career

 He was selected with the 20th pick of the 1980 NBA draft by the Seattle SuperSonics.
 A defensive specialist, at the time of his selection Hanzlik had the lowest college scoring average (7.2 ppg) for any player selected in the first round of the draft.
 Hanzlik played in the NBA for ten years – two with the Sonics and eight with the Denver Nuggets.
 He was a 1986 All-Defense second team selection.
+Coach Doug Moe often assigned Hanzlik to the opposing team's toughest player to guard, regardless of position, even once defending 7'4" center Ralph Sampson, with success.
 He worked as an assistant with the Charlotte Hornets and Atlanta Hawks in the 1990s.

-He remains a positive and contributing person in the Denver community.